Skip to Main Content

 What Is Self-Leveling Concrete?

 Self-leveling concrete is a thick, tough polymer-modified concrete that has become very popular for repairing floors.
-You pour it over the floor like any thick substance, and it will run into the corners of your room, creating a flat, level surface with very little work.
+You pour it over the floor and it will run into the corners of the room, creating a flat, level surface with very little work.
 Many use it as an underlying material to place tile or vinyl on top of, but it can be used on its own as a flooring material.

 Although not technically concrete, it functions and acts like regular concrete with a few differences.
 Self-leveling concrete flows like motor oil or a thick liquid rather than typical concrete.
 It also sets up faster than traditional concrete.
 All you need to do is mix it with water, pour it out, and spread it evenly with a rake or trowel.
 Once spread, the mixture will start to settle and automatically level itself out.